DevCycleHQ/devcycle-docs/docs/essentials/keys.md

 Once you have installed and authorized the CLI, select your relevant organization and project then run one of the following commands depending on your use case:

-To retrieve all keys for a specific environment for a project from the management API.
+To retrieve all keys for a specific environment for a project from the Management API.

 ```bash
 dvc keys get